 Due to the convenience, telemedicine may attract new patients or serve as an incentive for current patients to seek treatment more often.
 Physicians can bill for virtual visits or phone calls that take less time than traditional visits and provide a direct connection to patients without taking up space in an exam room.

 It can be difficult to help patients with acute health issues, such as infections or chronic illnesses, from being readmitted to the hospital.
 Telemedicine allows physicians to stay in closer contact with more patients, giving ample opportunities to assess for emerging symptoms and spot early problems before they require serious medical treatment.

 Many telemedicine programs help clinical staff quickly identify a patient’s reason for calling, so they can prioritize care delivery, make recommendations and provide treatment or education.
 The staff members who field phone calls can designate tasks to the proper clinicians, ensuring that nurses, physicians, and specialists are able to apply their skills to the right patient scenarios.
 For example, a physician doesn’t necessarily need to handle routine medications questions–that task can be designated to a nurse instead.

 Investing in a telemedicine program may be a great way for your office to expand care, add a revenue stream, and improve patient satisfaction in 2018.
-If you’re interested in learning more about medical software and features that could help your practice, call an unbiased Technology Advisor today for a free consultation, or answer a few questions on our Medical Product Selection Tool for fast recommendations.
+If you’re interested in learning more about medical software and features that could help your practice, call an unbiased Technology Advisor today for a free consultation, or answer a few questions on our Medical software category page for fast recommendations.